WHO IS BOCÓN ARTS?

 We are committed to having a leadership team that reflects our pluralistic community.

-And we are committed to continue to ask ourselves the difficult questions, so that we may constantly be working to dismantle white supremacy and the oppression of all people.
+And we are committed to continuing to ask ourselves the difficult questions, so that we may constantly be working to dismantle white supremacy and the oppression of all Black people.

 “I don’t know what it’s going to take to make the world right.
 I do know that you should not be sitting waiting for it to happen.”
-JoAnne Bland was 11 years old when she marched in Selma, Alabama on Bloody Sunday, and she’s still fighting to end systematic racism to this day.
-Let us join her.
+JoAnne Bland was 11 years old when she marched in Selma, Alabama on Bloody Sunday, and she’s still fighting to end systemic racism to this day.
+Let us follow her example.

 I believe every child should have access to creative self expression in their community and education.
 I want to do my part to bring stories to young people that reflect who they are and the real struggles and joys of young people in our community of south San Diego.